hudaSharings/openledger/DEPLOY.md

    # On Windows PowerShell
    [Convert]::ToBase64String((1..32 | ForEach-Object { Get-Random -Minimum 0 -Maximum 256 }))
    ```

+   **⚠️ CRITICAL**: After adding environment variables, you MUST:
+   1. Save the environment variables
+   2. Redeploy the project (or wait for automatic redeploy)
+   3. The build will now succeed because DATABASE_URL is available

 4. **Deploy**:
    - Click "Deploy"